THE MOTU PROPRIO:

 that Vatican II had no intention to 'give new solemn dogmatic

 definitions.'
-In no way, of course, does this mean that what is pastoral cannot be doctrinal and dogmatic in the Tradition of the
+In no way, of course, does this mean that what is

-Church.
-(Pope Paul VI, as cited above)
+Paul VI, as

-Thus reason dictates, if words mean anything, that Vatican II cannot be
+Thus reason dictates, if words mean

 used to dogmatize or even to justify the Liturgical Revolt.
 In all